 Orecchiette with Broccoli (Orecchiette con Broccoli)

-This orecchiette with broccoli recipe (orecchiette con broccoli) makes a super creamy sauce and comes together in less than 30 minutes.
-This dish is originally from Puglia, Italy.
 The region of Puglia is in southern Italy and occupies the heel of the boot.
-Puglia is famous for delicious seafood, especially clams and mussels.
+It's famous for delicious seafood, especially clams and mussels.
 It’s also well known for cheese, bread, and olive oil.
 Puglia is truly a food paradise, especially Salento!

 We recommend the Turi extra virgin olive oil for this recipe because it pairs well with vegetables and fish.
 The anchovies in this recipe are optional.